 If your typical evening includes a twilight workout...

-Regular exercise is linked to myriad mental and general health benefits — and has been linked to improved sleep quality, too (in terms of how long it takes you to fall asleep, how much deep sleep you get and how long you sleep in total).
+Regular exercise is linked to a myriad of mental and general health benefits — and has been linked to improved sleep quality, too (in terms of how long it takes you to fall asleep, how much deep sleep you get and how long you sleep in total).
 But too much activity too close to bedtime may stimulate the body and increase body temperature, making it tougher to fall asleep, Zee says.

 If you’re working out in the evening, try non-strenuous anaerobic exercise — think yoga, walking or light weight lifting — which can help you relax in the evening.
 For some groups of people, those activities have been shown to make it easier to fall sleep, Zee says.
 And keep in mind that people’s body physiology varies, so if you’re a post-dinner jogger and you sleep like a baby, no reason to ditch your trainers.